Digital Photo Plan for Success

 “Tardy” is defined as mot being in the assigned class or activity when the tardy bell has finished ringing (PUHSD Governing Board Policy J-1561).

-Student may fail the class for the semester in any course, when reaching a total of 12 excused/unexcused absences and after school-documented interventions have been exhausted (see Student Procedures Handbook).
+Student may fail the class for the semester in any course, when reaching a total of twelve (12) excused/unexcused absences and after school-documented interventions have been exhausted (Student Procedures Handbook).

 Attend class prepared and ready to learn each day.
-Your success in this course depends on your daily attendance.
+Success in this course is related to your daily attendance.
 A large portion of this class is classroom activities and students that miss class, excused or unexcused, will have a difficult time catching up and being successful.
-Alhambra High School’s Art Department believes attendance is critical to student success in the arts.
-As a result, any student with 18 or more absences will receive and F for the course.

 RULES, PROCEDURES, AND EXPECTATIONS